commander-trashdin/macrowriters/README.md

  (apply op #'>= number more-numbers))
 ```

-This version is slightly longer but much clearer and easier to extend.
-Any optimization concerns should be addressed to the compiler developers (this is pretty easy to optimize).
+This version is _slightly_ longer, but also hides no details about what is going on and can be extended in a different file easily.
+Any optimisation concerns should go to the compiler devs (but also this is rather trivially optimisable).

 ## 3. When You Really Shouldn't Write Macros